ArturoGuerra/tns-csi/DEPLOYMENT.md

 kubectl delete -f deploy/example-pvc.yaml
 ```

-Verify the dataset and NFS share are removed from storage system (if reclaimPolicy is Delete).
+Verify the dataset and NFS share are removed from TrueNAS (if reclaimPolicy is Delete).

 ## Troubleshooting